 My Day Job

 I worked in a security company in Ireland from 2004 -2010.
 The job involved driving around Ireland in an armoured van with colleagues who wanted to take short-cuts rather than to do the job right.
-We had to park the van illegally and then try to talk our way out of parking tickets we received.
+We had to park the van illegally and then try to talk our way out of any parking tickets we received.
 The van had no air conditioning which was a problem because the windows did not open either and there were days over the summer when the temperature inside the cab got as high as 400C.
 The job also involved answering alarm calls at night to banks.
-Sometimes I would have a series of calls all night, followed by a 6am start for the van-driving aspect day job.
+Sometimes I would have a series of calls all night, followed by a 6am start for the van-driving day job.

 Four years later the article writing still gives me an ongoing income that is higher than I was earning in the security job.
 It took a while to build the contacts and reputation, but things are good.
 Article writing on a payment per article basis is not something I want to do forever.
 I need to transition my time to earning residual income from books I have written months or years ago rather than it all coming from work I have done this month.

 Being a Writer

 I am a writer and that means I have to write pieces that are more than 1,000 words long that actually say something.
 I have written one book and am writing a lot more on education-related subjects (I used to be a teacher).
 I am also writing a series of novels.
 Many people want to be writers but have no idea how to start.
 Here’s how I started to give you a few ideas.